Economy: We have abolished 18 separate taxes - Bawumia

 “We were aware that our decision to reduce taxes could worsen our revenue challenges in the short term but we were of the firm conviction that this would spare growth and increase tax revenues in the medium to long term,” he said.

-Despite abolishing these taxes, Dr Mahamudu Bawumia said revenue collection has increased by 25 per cent annually since 2017, saying beyond these measures, government focused on taxation to production.
+Despite abolishing these taxes, Dr. Mahamudu Bawumia said revenue collection has increased by 25 percent annually since 2017, saying beyond these measures, the government focused on taxation to production.

-However, he admitted that as part of measures to get the economy back on track when the government had challenges and to improve domestic revenue mobilization and to improve efficiency, the government increased a number of taxes.
+However, he admitted that as part of measures to get the economy back on track when the government had challenges and to improve domestic revenue mobilization, and improve efficiency, the government increased the number of taxes.

-These include the extension of the national fiscal stabilisation levy, and the special imports levy from 2020 to 2024, imposed initially a luxury vehicle levy which was later abolished, increased the National Health Insurance levy from 2.5 per cent to 3.5 per cent, introduced a sanitation pollution levy of 10 pesewas on the price of a litre of fuel, a financial sector cleanup levy of 5 percent and recently the introduction of the E-Levy of 1.5 per cent on financial transactions.
+These include the extension of the national fiscal stabilization levy, and the special imports levy from 2020 to 2024, imposed initially a luxury vehicle levy which was later abolished, increasing the National Health Insurance levy from 2.5 percent to 3.5 percent, introduced a sanitation pollution levy of 10 pesewas on the price of a liter of fuel, a financial sector cleanup levy of 5 percent and recently the introduction of the E-Levy of 1.5 percent on financial transactions.

-- Akufo-Addo misused US$6 billion COVID-19 cash to revive economy – Terkper

-- Bawumia’s lecture will be limited to ridiculous economic excuses – Kwakye Ofosu

 - Read all related articles